-In the 2001/2002 session students (who have been admitted under DN012) intending to apply for entry into the programme are advised to contact the departments in which they are registered early in their second year.
+Students (who have been admitted under DN012) intending to apply for entry into the programme are advised to contact the departments in which they are registered early in their second year.
 Application forms are available from those departments which are involved in the programme.
-Completed application forms must be returned to departments by 1 March 2002.
+Completed application forms must be returned to individual departments by their designated closing date.